 The Board ensures that Hermes maintains sufficient levels of capital to meet its regulatory requirements and to mitigate the key risks present in both its current business and future strategy.
 Risk management and capital management is an ongoing process within Hermes.
-The process involves various activities, for example:
+The process involves various activities, these include:

-- Monthly and quarterly Risk MI reporting to senior management and governance committees which includes an escalation process for significant risks and issues; - Capital requirements and financial forecasts are assessed quarterly by the ExCo; - Semi-annual risk assessments which are carried out across the organisation, both top-down and bottom-up, and are assessed by the relevant business heads and senior management on a regular basis; - Regular review of risk appetite and tolerances; - Stress and scenario analysis, reverse stress testing, and wind-down analysis; - Risk and capital is considered when change occurs.
-For example when significant changes to the corporate structure occur, during considerations of M&A or disposal activity, when developing new products, instruments, distribution strategies, in response to material changes in regulatory requirements (e.g. MiFID II, SMCR, remuneration requirements), should a crisis occur, during times of significant market turbulence; and when material changes are made to the Hermes risk assessment considering if more capital needs to be set aside against increasing and/or new risks (the Board may also consider reductions in capital if appropriate).
+Monthly and quarterly Risk MI reporting to senior management and governance committees which includes an escalation process for significant risks and issues;

+- Capital requirements and financial forecasts are assessed quarterly by the ExCo; - Semi-annual risk assessments which are carried out across the organisation, both top-down and bottom-up, and are assessed by the relevant business heads and senior management on a regular basis; - Regular review of risk appetite and tolerances; - Stress and scenario analysis, reverse stress testing, and wind-down analysis; and - Risk and capital is considered when change occurs.